asvyazhin/CSS-guideline/README.md

 ## Naming convention

 In the name of the selectors we are adhere to the BEM ideology.
 BEM - it's a methodology and set of tools for front-end development created by Yandex.
-We will take only a part of the methodology - the naming style of CSS selectors.
+We will take only a part of the methodology - the naming of CSS selectors.

-### Short introduction to BEM.
+### Short introduction to BEM

 _Block_ - absolutely independent entity, brick of a project.
 This unit can be simple or composite, i.e. contain other Blocks.

 _Element_ - part of the Block, responsible for a particular function.
 It may be only a part of the Block and does not make sense in isolation from Block.

 _Modifier_ - property of a Block or Element that changes the appearance or behavior.
 Has a name and a value.
-Simultaneously can be used several different modifiers for one Block or Element.
+Simultaneously can be used several different Modifiers for one Block or Element.

 ### Syntax
 ##### Block